Jiro Takeda

-Jiro Takeda (武田 治郎, Takeda Jiro) is a former Japanese football player. he is current goalkeeper coach J2 League club of Machida Zelvia.
+Jiro Takeda (武田 治郎, Takeda Jiro) is a former Japanese football player.
+He is the current goalkeeper coach J2 League club of Machida Zelvia.

 Playing career

 Takeda was born in Matsuyama on September 18, 1972.
 After graduating from high school, he joined Yanmar Diesel in 1991.
 Although he played as goalkeeper until 1998, he could not play many matches.
 In 1999, he moved to Vissel Kobe.
 He played as regular goalkeeper until 2000.
-However he could hardly play in the match for injury in 2001 and retired end of 2001 season.
+However, in 2001 he could hardly play due to an injury and retired at the end of the season.